 Display prices on the shop, during cart and checkout

-These two WooCommerce sales tax settings determine the price display (whether excluding or including taxes) in your store.
+These two WooCommerce sales tax settings determine how prices are displayed in your store (whether they are displayed excluding or including tax).

 You can specify how product prices will show up on the shop page, during the cart and checkout page.